 Since the launch of the Ender 3 series on the market, subsequent printers have undergone various upgrades and improvements.
 Therefore, you should not be sorry if you did not have time to buy first-tier printers.
 Today, the Ender 3 model is much more perfect and more reliable.

 One interesting feature of the Ender 3 is that it is fully open source.

 There are 3 models in the Ender 3 series:

 The main differences between the Ender-3 Pro and the usual “three-wheel” are the presence of a magnetic sticker for better adhesion and a more powerful Meanwell power supply.

-In this review, we will consider the most budgetary and simplest model, or rather a set for assembly, the Ender 3.
+In this review, we will go through the cheapest and simplest model; the Ender 3.

 In addition to printer parts, the kit also includes: